-In recent years, professional gaming, commonly known as eSports, has become massively popular, with various tournaments and events being held throughout the year, with many often-having bigger turnouts than some regular sports events and more visitors than some of the best online poker sites 2019!
-If you are interested in watching or take part in professional gaming, here is a list of some games which are currently played in eSports tournaments at a professional level:
+In recent years, professional gaming, commonly known as eSports, has become massively popular, with various tournaments and events being held throughout the year, with many often-having bigger turnouts than some regular sports events If you are interested in watching or take part in professional gaming, here is a list of some games which are currently played in eSports tournaments at a professional level:

 Counter-Strike: Global Offensive